Skip to content

 Calculates pairwise mutual information metrics across channels

-Signals are first coarse-grained: the number of bins is determined by one of three rules: Freedman-Diaconis (default), Scott or Sturges rule, as described in Cohen.
+Signals are first discretized into histogram bins.
+The number of bins is chosen using one of three rules: Freedman-Diaconis (default), Scott, or Sturges, as described in Cohen.

 Parameters